Block Component Reference Layer (block_name)

 block is fundamental to the entire methodology.
-This document explores the rationale behind treating everything on a page as a block, the benefits of this approach, and how it shapes the way we think about a page.
+This section explores the rationale behind treating everything on a page as a block, the benefits of this approach, and how it shapes the way we think about a page.

-A block in Blocktail is a self-contained, reusable component that represents a distinct section or element of a web page.
+A block in Blocktail is a self-contained, reusable component that represents a section or element of a web page.
 Blocks are the primary building units of our interface.

 Block Characteristics